IWantDayDayUp/cf/paper.md

 `However, VNE is an online problem and tries to embed proposed VNRs efficiently and dynamically in real networking.
 Therefore, we need to design a heuristic VNE algorithm, compromising the global optimality for a short execution time.`

 Yu et al. [8] proposed a heuristic mapping algorithm based on the node product value, which has become the most classic heuristic virtual network mapping algorithm used today.
 The core idea is to first sort all physical and virtual nodes, then use greedy strategies for node mapping, and finally use the Dijkstra method[13] and the Multi-Community Flow (MCF) method [13] to solve the virtual link mapping.
 When Yu et al. perform node sequencing, the sort value consists of two parts: the CPU resources of the node itself and the bandwidth of all the direct links of the node.
 The sort value represents the node's mapping ability in the local network, and the higher the sort value, the higher the likelihood that it will be selected by the virtual network mapping.
-The method is efficient because it is simple, but the method ignores the influence of nodes in the entire network, and the greediness of the algorithm leads to the premature waste of the underlying physical nodes with strong mapping ability, which leads to a sharp decrease in the success rate of the later virtual network mapping.
+The method is efficient because it is simple, but the method ignores the influence of nodes in the entire network, and the greediness of the algorithm leads to the premature waste of the substrate physical nodes with strong mapping ability, which leads to a sharp decrease in the success rate of the later virtual network mapping.

 Cheng et al. [9] proposed a heuristic virtual network mapping algorithm based on `topology awareness`.
 Unlike literature 8, when performing node ranking, Cheng et al. used the Markov Random Walk model to calculate the final stable sort value of the nodes iteratively.
 However, this method fails to effectively quantify global resources in the node ranking stage, resulting in the waste of substrate network resources.

 Feng et al. [10] proposed three different node-ranking methods based on new topology attributes, `but the essence is still to determine the importance value based on the computing resource of the nodes, the bandwidth of the direct link and the number of intermediate nodes of the physical path.`

 In the literature [12], Zhang et al. used the modality attribute and clustering coefficient as the basis for node ranking, and the remaining steps were similar to `before`.
 However, in this method, the node degree attribute and the clustering coefficient information are still local topology attributes, and the global topology attributes are ignored.
-It will still prematurely exhaust the resources of the underlying nodes with strong mapping capabilities, resulting in a decrease in the success rate of virtual network mapping.
+It will still prematurely exhaust the resources of the substrate nodes with strong mapping capabilities, resulting in a decrease in the success rate of virtual network mapping.

 Gong et al. [11] proposed a heuristic virtual network mapping algorithm that decides the order of the virtual network to be mapped based on the mapping revenue of the virtual networks and then uses a method similar to document [9] for node-ranking, after which the virtual node mappings are the same as the virtual link mappings [8].